MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/mbbrequestcomplete.md

 [!include[MBBCx Beta Prerelease](../mbbcx-beta-prerelease.md)]

-The cleint driver uses this method to complete a specified request for sending MBIM control message to the device.
+Client drivers call the **MbbRequestComplete** method to complete a specified request for sending an MBIM control message to the device.

 ## Syntax